-However, the communication of health benefits and other physiological effects of hydrocolloids and resistant starches as functional foods remains a major challenge to the adoption of food fortification initiatives.
-This is because communication in nutrition generally comes from multiple sources that are often contradictory or misleading.
+The communication of health benefits and other physiological effects of hydrocolloids and resistant starches as functional foods remains a major challenge to the adoption of food fortification initiatives.
+This is likely because communication in nutrition generally comes from multiple sources with that are often contradictory or misleading.
+Or, there are deep-seated ideologies that serve as barriers to progress.